DevExpress-Examples/out-of-maintenance-how-to-insert-text-in-a-cell-by-clicking-a-popup-menu-item/Readme.md

 }
 ```

-<p>- Handle the <strong><a href="https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.Callback.event">ASPxSpreadsheet.Callback</a></strong> event and put the text forwarded to PerformCallback into the active document's selected cell.</p>
+<p>3.
+On the server side, handle the <strong><a href="https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.Callback.event">ASPxSpreadsheet.Callback</a></strong> event and put the text forwarded to PerformCallback into the active document's selected cell.</p>

 ```cs
 protected void OnSpreadsheetCallback(object sender, DevExpress.Web.CallbackEventArgsBase e)